Last Updated on March 20, 2026 by James Hartley

 - IP address (corroborates location — e.g., client’s office)

-- Device type (Chrome, Windows — matches their work computer)
+- Device type (matches their work computer)

 Element 2: Intent to Sign